kongondo/Blog/README.md

 echo $blog->renderPosts("limit=5");
 ````

-The CSS is up to you, of course.
+The CSS and most of the HTML is up to you, of course.

 ##Resources